Cloud functions

 }

-In most cases, you do not need to call Particle.connect(); it is called automatically when the device turns on.
-Typically you only need to call Particle.connect() after disconnecting with Particle.disconnect() or when you change the system mode.
+In most cases, you do not need to call Particle.connect(); it is called automatically when the device boots.
+Typically you only need to call Particle.connect() when you change the system mode to SEMI_AUTOMATIC (or MANUAL).

 Connecting to the cloud does not use Data Operation from your monthly or yearly quota.
 However, for cellular devices it does use cellular data, so unnecessary connection and disconnection can lead to increased data usage, which could result in hitting the monthly data limit for your account.